OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 Set the Lesson Time Frame
 -------------------------------------------------------------------------------------------------------------------------------------------

-The Lesson time frame is a calendar that learners can use to help them stay on track for your course.
+The lesson time frame is a calendar that learners can use to help them stay on track for your course.

 The time frame start date appears to the left of a lesson when a mouse